(See What is a Stemcell? for an introduction to stemcells.)

 stemcell.MF: YAML file with stemcell metadata.

-stemcell_dpkg_l.txt: Text file that includes list of packages installed on Ubuntu Trusty stemcells.
+packages.txt: Text file that includes list of packages installed.
+(Used to be included as

 - name [String, required]: A unique name used to identify stemcell series.